Effect of Guided Imagery for Radiotherapy-Related Distress in Patients With Head and Neck Cancer

 Intervention / Treatment

-EXPERIMENTAL: Guided Imagery
+Experimental: Guided Imagery

 The GI intervention will include direct, written, and audio delivery of one of three GI vignettes (depiction).The patient will be able to choose one of the three vignettes.

 GI is a relaxation technique involving the visualization of images and is considered an adjuvant cancer therapy.The GI intervention will include two hour-long meetings between the participant and a trained interventionist.
 The sessions will include direct, written, and audio delivery of one of three GI vignettes.
 The patient will be able to choose one of the three vignettes.
 The approximately twelve minute long vignettes included in the study will be: Taking a Walk, Healthy Cell Alliance for Treatment, and Daily Intention (32).
-Patients will also be given access to psychosocial support resources (i.e., clinical psychologists and social workers) at UCCC.
+Patients will also be given access to psychosocial support resources (i.e., clinical psychologists and social workers) at University of Colorado Cancer Center.

-ACTIVE_COMPARATOR: Treatment as Usual
+Active Comparator: Treatment as Usual

-The control, or treatment as usual condition, will include an orientation to RT from the clinic nurse coordinator.
+The control, or treatment as usual condition, will include an orientation to radiotherapy from the clinic nurse coordinator.

 What is the study measuring?